+Cost-of-living adjustments

-Cost-of-living adjustments (not guaranteed)
+(not guaranteed)

-Retired members' monthly pension payments may increase as a result of annual cost-of-living adjustments (COLAs).
-These adjustments help pensions keep pace with increases in the cost of living.
+Retired members' monthly pension payments can keep up with increases in the cost of living through annual cost-of-living adjustments (COLAs).

-If a COLA is granted, it becomes part of a retired member's lifetime pension.
-If a retired member is receiving a bridge benefit or temporary annuity, the COLA is applied to those benefits, but only for as long as the retired member receives them.
+If a COLA is granted by the board, it becomes part of retired members' lifetime pensions.
+If a retired member is receiving a bridge benefit or temporary annuity, the COLA is applied to those benefits.
+When the bridge benefit or temporary annuity finishes, the COLA on those benefits also ends.

 COLAs are not guaranteed and are based in part on available funds in the plan's inflation adjustment account.
 In some years, trustees may apply a COLA cap.
-This means the COLA is capped at a maximum amount, even if that amount is less than the annual increase in cost of living.
+This means the COLA cannot exceed a maximum amount, even if that amount is less than the annual increase in the cost of living.
+There is currently no cap in place.